kubernetes/enhancements/keps/sig-release/20190219-publishing-packages.md

 Different architectures will be published into the same repos, it is up to the package managers to pull and install the correct package for the target platform.

-Ideally, publishing/promoting a package means to commit a change to a configuration file which triggers a tool similar to the [Image Promoter][img-promoter].
+Ideally, publishing/promoting a package means to commit a change to a configuration file which triggers a "package promotion tool".
 That tool ...
 - manages which packages need to go into which `${channel}` for which `${dist}` of which `${k8s_release}`
 - guard that by the packages checksum
-- is able to promote a package from a bucket and also from on `${channel}` to the other
+- is able to promote a package from a bucket and also from a `${channel}` to the other
-- work off a declarative configuration
+- work off of a declarative configuration

+This tool does for packages what the [Image Promoter][img-promoter] tool does for container images.
+Therefore, ideally, we can implement this work-flow as part of the [Image Promoter][img-promoter] or at least use its libraries.

 As soon as the [redirector] is in place the repositories should be mirrored and the [redirector] should be used.